Shropshire: Literature and legends

-Parts of Shropshire are inside the ancient Forest of Arden, which was the part if the English Midlands, that in antiquity and into the Early Modern Period was bounded by the Roman roads including to the North by the Watling Street and to the west by Wales.
+Parts of Shropshire are inside the ancient Forest of Arden, which was the part of the English Midlands, that in antiquity and into the Early Modern Period was bounded by the Roman roads including to the North by the Watling Street and to the west by Wales.
 This forest was the Setting of Shakespeare's As You Like It, and that play is acknowledged to potentially be a cultural monument to Sir Rowland Hill, a prominent Tudor statesman and publisher of the Geneva Bible from the county.

 Shropshire was the original seat of prominence of the Cotton family who held the Cotton Library before it was taken to found the British Library.

 Shrewsbury Abbey features in The Cadfael Chronicles; Brother Cadfael is a member of the community at the Abbey.

 The poet A. E. Housman used Shropshire as the setting for many of the poems in his first book, A Shropshire Lad.
 Moreover, many of Malcolm Saville's children's books are set in Shropshire.
-Additionally, D. H. Lawrence's novella, St. Mawr, is partially set in the Stiperstones area of South Shropshire.
+Additionally, D. H. Lawrence's novella, St. Mawr, is partially set in the Stiperstones area of South Shropshire..
+The Clark Tracey Quintet, commissioned by John C. Williams’ Leasowes Bank Music Festival in Ratlinghope, recorded in 1987 the jazz album Stiperstones, inspired by the south Shropshire landscape.

 Mary Webb is remembered with a bust in Shrewsbury.

 The early 20th century novelist and poet Mary Webb was born in Shropshire and lived most of her life there, and all her novels are set there, most notably Precious Bane, with its powerful evocation of the Shropshire countryside.
 A school in Pontesbury bears her name.

 Shropshire is widely believed to have been an influence for J. R. R. Tolkien's landscape of the Shire in The Lord of the Rings.
 Specifically, the Wrekin (as The Lonely Mountain) and Ellesmere (as Laketown) are said to have inspired the English fantasy writer.

 In Susanna Clarke's Jonathan Strange & Mr Norrell (2004), Jonathan Strange is from the county, and some parts of the book are set there.
 Another fictional character from Shropshire is Mr Grindley, from Charles Dickens' Bleak House.

 P. G. Wodehouse's fictional Blandings Castle, the ancestral home of Lord Emsworth, is located in Shropshire.
 Also from Shropshire is Psmith, a fictional character in a series of Wodehouse's novels.

 In Oscar Wilde's The Importance of Being Earnest, Algernon attempts to trick Jack into revealing the location of his country home by inferring he resides in Shropshire.

 The 1856 plantation literature novel White Acre vs. Black Acre by William M. Burwell features two Shropshire farms acting as an allegory for American slavery – "White Acre Farm" being the abolitionist Northern United States, and "Black Acre Farm" being the slaveholding Southern United States.

 The angel Aziraphale, a principal character in Good Omens, was credited with designing Shropshire by Terry Pratchett.

 In the novel Howards End, Mr. Wilcox's daughter gets married in Shropshire.
 Part of the novel is set near Clun.